apache/trafficserver/doc/admin-guide/performance/index.en.rst

 with clients which may support a range of speeds (and therefore take less or more time to complete normal, healthy data exchanges).
-However, there may be configurations in which small objects need to be exchanged in very short periods and you wish your |TS| cache to enforce these time resrictions by closing connections which exceed them.
+However, there may be configurations in which small objects need to be exchanged in very short periods and you wish your |TS| cache to enforce these time restrictions by closing connections which exceed them.

 The variables :ts:cv:`proxy.config.http.transaction_no_activity_timeout_in` and